huangyongbobo/eFreeNet/README.md

 ## Reference

-If you find this project is useful for your research, please cite:
+This project is for research purpose only.
+If you find this project is useful for your research, please cite our paper:
 ```
 Yongbo Huang, Yuanpei Jin, Liqiang Zhang, and Yishu Liu*.
 "Remote Sensing Object Counting Through Regression Ensembles and Learning to Rank,"
 IEEE Transactions on Geoscience and Remote Sensing, DOI: 10.1109/TGRS.2023.3266884, Apr.
 2023.